On Packing Colorings of Distance Graphs: with large

-Remark that the above method can produce a packing coloring using less than $40$ colors, depending on the value of $s$ (i.e. if some $r_i$ are equal to zero).
-Notice also that combining the methods of Proposition~\ref{D12t+1} and~\ref{c40} allows to define a packing coloring for $95 \leq t\leq 447$ using a number of colors lying between $40$ and $86$.
+\begin{itemize} \item In Subcase A.2, the method can produce a packing coloring using less than $40$ colors, depending on the value of $s$ (i.e. if some $r_i$ are equal to zero). \item A combination of the methods of Subcases A.2 and A.3 could be used to define a packing coloring for odd $t$, $95 \leq t\leq 447$, using less colors than in Subcase A.3.